 The hydraulic connection in concrete demolition, rock excavation and tunnel construction

-With mobile tools from Darda GmbH such as concrete demolition shear or rock and concrete splitters, the hydraulic connection forms the link to the hydraulic power pack.
+With mobile tools from Darda GmbH such as concrete demolition shears or rock and concrete splitters, the hydraulic connection forms the link to the hydraulic power pack.
 On the construction site, long hose lines are often laid, for example in special deployment scenarios (see Special Application) or in tunnel construction.
 This increases the demands on tightness, residual-pressure tolerance, and low pressure losses.
 Flat-face couplings facilitate clean work in dusty environments, screw-to-connect couplings help with safe coupling under difficult conditions.
+Vibration, shock loads, and limited access also argue for robust sleeves, strain relief at the tool head, and abrasion protection on exposed sections.

 Pressure ratings, flow rate and nominal diameters